Support

 What is TerminaLLM?

 TerminaLLM is a mobile SSH terminal client built specifically for running AI coding assistants like Claude Code, Aider, and other CLI tools from your phone.
-It includes features like session persistence, session sharing, a built-in AI chatbot, and comprehensive security controls.
+It includes features like session persistence, session sharing, Swarm (a team of AI agents run from your phone), a built-in AI chatbot, and comprehensive security controls.

 How do I connect to my server?